Adding and removing shaper repeatedly causing interface crash

 I restored a 2.1 system image backup and restored an old enough configuration in order to restore service and investigated no further.

-#2 Updated by Phillip Davis almost 5 years ago
+#2 Updated by Phillip Davis over 5 years ago

 I guess you had to power cycle the box some time after getting locked out, so maybe the group file missing on bootup in that case is https://redmine.pfsense.org/issues/4519 "Full installs are suffering disk corruption on reboot/power loss".